jancarloviray/blog/_posts/2016-12-14-postgres-quick-start-and-best-practices.md

 ### Configuration

-If your postgres server is down, you'll get a *Is the server running locally...* error message.
+If your postgres server is down, you'll get a *"Is the server running locally..."* error message.
 You need to start up the postgres server: `service postgresql start`.
 What does that command execute?
 Let's find out with `ps aux | grep postgres | grep -- -D`

 ```shell
 # `postgres` starts the server